Rexcrazy804/game/README.md

 ![image](https://github.com/user-attachments/assets/26dea7f0-7cb5-49c0-9d3b-b56de08f4585)

 # Plans?
-Presently I am not really think of much, I might tinker with the flake but presently I am a bit occupied.
+Presently I am not really thinking of much since I am a bit occupied, I might tinker with the flake.
 But for when I do get time it would be great to implement these:
+- [x] ~Restart Screen~
-- Finish Implementing the ai
+- [ ] Finish Implementing the ai
-- Restart Screen
-- maybe a settings button to change the colors?
+- [ ] maybe a settings button to change the colors?